shakes76/PatternAnalysis-2023/recognition/ADNI-s4702860/README.md

 accuracy curves ![Validation curves for classifier](Figures/Classification_Accuracy.png)

 ## Preprocessing and Data Augumentation
 Image data generators were chosen as not only are they computationally cheap, they also allow for data Augumentation quite easily.
 Typically the data was normalized, however, it also allowed for random variences such as pizel dimension, rotation etc.
 Attempts were made to try and load the data generator into the model.
 Results found that the model while training on the dataset would take substancial time per iteration.
-As such, only a subset of features were trained and tested upon.
+As such, only a subset of features were trained and tested upon [IDG](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator).